Dog Bite Attorney in Conroe

 When a dog bite occurs, the first thing you should worry about it is getting appropriate medical care.
 Most cities and counties will require that the dog be quarantined for a certain number of days.
 This is to allow officials to monitor the dog for any signs of rabies.

-It is important to contact an attorney as soon as possible after a dog bite to receive a free consultation.
-In the days follow the bite, steps will need to be taken by the attorney to protect any claim that you may have against the dog owner.
-For instance, sometimes a dog owner will hire an attorney to keep the dog from being put down by city officials.
+It is important to contact an attorney as soon as possible after a dog bite.
+Steps will need to be taken by the attorney to protect any claim you may have against the dog owner.
+For instance, sometimes a dog owner will hire an attorney to keep the dog from being put down.
 The victim or the victim’s family may receive a subpoena to attend this hearing.
-It is important to have representation during this process because it may affect any potential civil claim you may have in the future.
+It is important to have representation during this process.
+These types of incidents may affect any potential civil claim you may have in the future.

 Call Scott Law Firm at (936) 243-4299 today to schedule your free initial consultation.